vogler75/automation-gateway/README.md

 ![Gateway](doc/Gateway.png)

 # Version History
-1.15 Nats Logger to write field values to a Nats server
+1.15.1 Added BrowsePath to GraphQL OPC UA node (with Full option) 1.15 Nats Logger to write field values to a Nats server
 1.14 Fixes and optimizations
 1.13 MQTT Logger to write field values to a MQTT Broker